 Studying Medicine at Queen’s gives students access to an exciting and innovative School.
 Key features include:

-• Early clinical contact with clinical placements in first year
+• Early clinical contact with patients in first year

 • Whole body dissection in state of the art facilities